simondilhas/practice_circle/docs/howto/practice/standing_meditation/1_foundation.md

 ---

 ### When to Explore Stage 2
-When standing for 15+ minutes feels natural rather than effortful, and warmth appears in your legs without forcing — try lifting your arms into the ball position for a few minutes.
+When standing for 15+ minutes feels natural rather than effortful, try lifting your arms into the ball position for a few minutes.
 If it feels curious rather than strained, Stage 2 is ready for you to explore.